tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-05-Ins_IPFS_The_InterPlanetary_File_System.md

 * token_uri: `https://gateway.pinata.cloud/ipfs/QmX2F3KFJzELLkn7Qadkq19tF62wQzAKDToTwhzNqWLpJ4`

-Congratulate them, that was a lot to take in.
-Then briefly introduce the next activity.
+Congratulate them, that was a lot of new information to take in; then briefly introduce the next activity.

 * We've now deployed our ERC721 non-fungible token with a linked IPFS `token URI`.
 In the next activity, you will be uploading a similar token URI file to pinata for your CryptoFax car token.